-It is important to remember that everyone’s needs are different so we are unable to provide a definitive answer for you.
-What we can do, however, is help you meet that decision.
+It is important to remember that everyone’s needs are different.
+What I can do, however, is help you meet that decision.

 They can be viewed on nearly any type of device, in most software, straight from your memory card.
-When captured, your camera will automatically compress the image to save on storage space.
-You can also apply permanent colour adjustments such as black & white or sepia using the camera menu.
+When captured, your camera will automatically compress the image to save on storage space, you can also apply permanent colour adjustments such as black & white or sepia using the camera menu.

 JPEG files are created by combining the colours red, green and blue in the 8-bit RGB colour space.
 This means that in total, JPEG images have the ability to portray over 16 million different colours.

-I bet you’re thinking ‘wow that is a lot of colours’, but interestingly, the human eye can only see between 7 and 10 million colours.
-In this case, surely an 8-bit JPEG with 16 million different colours is more than enough, right?
+I bet you’re thinking ‘wow that is a lot of colours’, but interestingly, the human eye can only see between 7 and 10 million colours, so surely an 8-bit JPEG with 16 million different colours is more than enough, right?

-Compression with JPEG images is referred to as ‘lossy’.
-This means that each time you compress (save) the file you are losing quality from the original version.
+Compression with JPEG images is referred to as ‘lossy’, which means that each time you compress (save) the file you are losing quality from the original version.

-As a result, when you edit the RAW and go on to save it as a JPEG (or another format), you are only compressing the image for the first time rather than the second.
+This means that when you edit the RAW and go on to save it as a JPEG (or another format) then you are only compressing the image for the first time rather than the second.

 However, if you capture selectively, with caution and like to choose one or two images from a day of shooting rather than a handful, then RAW may be the option for you.
 It will give you the option to spend more time editing a couple of shots rather than having to waste half a day editing through hundreds of images.

 If you know your image is going to need a fair amount of editing after it has been captured, then RAW will be the best format for you.
 Also, if you are worried about compression or print size, RAW would be the right option.

 However, JPEG file quality is not bad; you can still print in most cases from a JPEG.
 On top of this, if your camera is correcting your images for you automatically, why not save yourself a few minutes per shot by letting the camera do a handful of the editing for you?